-A certificate of destruction is a formal statement that summarizes the steps that were taken by the shredding company in the disposal of your documents.
-This document essentially guarantees that your documents were properly disposed of.
-A certificate of destruction is a great way to know if the shredding company you’ve chosen is documenting the steps they are taking and if those steps are up to an industry standard.
+A Certificate of Destruction is a formal statement that notes the steps that the shredding company takes in the document disposal process.
+This essentially guarantees proper document destruction.
+A Certificate of Destruction is a great way to know if the shredding company you’ve chosen is taking steps that are up to industry standards.

-The certificate of destruction can also be a protection for you and your company if the documents that were “destroyed” were ever to resurface.
-By possessing that certificate you can prove that you went through the proper steps of disposal.
+The certificate of destruction can also be a protection for you and your company.
+For instance, if the documents in question were ever to resurface, by possessing that Certificate, you can prove that you went through the proper steps of disposal.
 Additionally, this certificate can build confidence between you and your clients.
 It shows that you take their privacy seriously and execute all of the necessary measures of keeping their information protected.

 What Components are in a Certificate of Destruction?

-- A unique, serial transaction number that can be used in an audit trail
+- A unique, serial transaction number that you may use in an audit trial

-- A transfer of custody that declares that the client officially turned over materials for destruction at the specified time and location.
+- A transfer of custody that declares that the client officially turned over materials for destruction at a specific time and location.

-- A reference to the terms, conditions, and policies, of a company, established between them and the client.
+- A reference to the terms, conditions, and policies, of a company, agreed on between them and the client.

-- Confirmation that the company accepts that all materials being turned over is private and confidential and are to be treated as such.
+- Confirmation that the company accepts that all materials as private and confidential and will remain as such.